 Conclusion

-You’ve checked your RAV4’s GVWR and curb weight, and coincidentally the tongue weight math lines up with your trailer’s spec—so don’t ignore it.
+You have checked your RAV4’s GVWR and curb weight, and the tongue weight math lines up with your trailer’s spec.
 Stay within payload by adding passengers, cargo and hitch load to curb weight before hauling.
 Match powertrain towing limits, distribute weight for a 10–15% tongue load, and use a scale to confirm.
-Do the pre-trip checklist every time; small oversights often cause big failures.
+Do the pre-trip checklist every time.
+Small oversights often cause big failures.